 Can’t wait for our Seoul itinerary and Busan Itinerary?
 It was a very fruitful and challenging trip.
 We did a lot more research beforehand as KampungBoy’s parents were tagging along.
 We can neither make the elderlies walk too much nor to have a hectic schedule.
 There were also some minor changes to our planned itinerary due to the “adverse” weather condition in South Korea.
 It snowed in Seoul two days before we were there (yes, in April!) so the cherry blossom schedule was delayed by a week.
 We also canceled our trip to Jinhae (supposingly the BEST place to go for cherry blossom in South Korea) as it was raining heavily that particular morning.

 Nonetheless, we had great fun exploring Seoul and Busan.
-Koreans are generally nice and friendly; they have been very helpful in giving us directions using a combination of Korean words and sign languages. iPhone apps like i Tour Seoul & Jihachul have proven to be very useful (must download!).
-We have also tried most of the restaurants which falls under a “Best Eats” list provided by my Korean business partner at The Patbingsu, an online retail shop selling made in Korean fashion.
-Do email us if you would like to have a copy of that makan list.
+Koreans are generally nice and friendly; they have been very helpful in giving us directions using a combination of Korean words and sign languages. iPhone apps like i Tour Seoul & Jihachulhave proven to be very useful (must download!).
+We have also tried most of the restaurants which falls under a “Best Eats” list provided by my Korean friend.
+The list is here –seoul’s best eat by kampungboycitygal.
+Click to download.

 From the airport, we took bus 6050 as it stops right in front of our service apartment at Seoul Station (fare: 15000 won per person).
 There are two types of airport buses: deluxe and standard.
 Deluxe buses are KAL limousines that go straight to major hotels in Seoul.
 These buses make less stops and have more spacious seats.
 Standard limousine buses stop at more locations along their route.
 We’ll be elaborating more in our subsequent posts.
 There’s also a 1000 won discount voucher for airport buses.